mason-chan/minitype/README.md

 ## Project Status

 This project is essentially complete and playable.
 The only thing that was not added was the ability to save the user's overall test settings on a new page load, as the route that I went with currently has set defaults for the theme and word count on load.
+I also did not incorporate mobile use as 99% of the time, typing tests are conducted on a PC/Laptop and I wanted to focus more on the main functions of the website.